 This essay is based on Childhood Educational theories, their types, and the views of various theorists.
 The child educational theories are planned as no two children are alike.
 Their experiences are unique; hence that contributes to their learning.

-Teachers and educators have an important role in understanding various learning theories, different techniques in the classroom to address a different kind of learning.
+Teachers and educators have an important role in understanding various learning theories, and different techniques in the classroom to address a different kinds of learning.

 Various theorists have different opinions and views on childhood education theories.

 Five Childhood Educational Learning Theories that educators can utilize to help enhance their classroom and learning environment.
 They are:-

 This theory focuses on the cognitive minds of the students.
 Mental processes are an important part of understanding concepts and how we learn them.
 The Cognitive Theory understands that learners can be influenced both by internal and external elements.

 Plato and Descartes are well-known cognitive childhood education theorists.
 Jean Piaget is a known theorist in the field of cognitive psychology.
 His work mainly focuses on the environments and internal structures and their impact on learning.

 Cognitive theory suggests internal and external forces, both being important for the cognitive process.
 It helps students understand their thinking impacts, learning, control, and behavior.
 It also helps the students understand how their thought process works and hence utilizes it to construct better learning opportunities.

 Behaviourism Learning Theory

 This educational theory of childhood shows how students’ behavior is based on their interaction with the environment.
 External forces mostly influence the behavior of a child.
 It is based on psychology that can be observed and quantified.
 Though, any of the behaviors are directly motivated by the reward that can be obtained.